-Afterlight 2 is a very good photo editing program, but it has a couple of minor issues.
-The biggest criticism of Afterlight 2 is that there are too many unnecessary features, which can create clutter within the interface.
-However, many users feel the opposite is true when it comes to picture frame options.
-While Afterlight 2 lets you add an artistic frame around your photo, the available frame styles are rather limited.
+This program is a very good image-enhancing program, but it has a couple of minor issues.
+The biggest criticism is that there are too many unnecessary adjustment tools and features, which can create clutter within the interface.

-When it comes to photo-editing apps, having a wide range of features is usually desired.
-But working with an abundance of features is much easier on a desktop or laptop than it is on a mobile device.
-Many of the Afterlight 2 features are simply not very useful to iPhone photographers.
+Having a wide range of features is usually desired for image-enhancing apps.
+But working with an abundance of adjustment tools and features is much easier on a desktop or laptop than it is on a mobile device.
+Many of them are simply not very useful to iPhone photographers.

-The Afterlight 2 interface has five main buttons at the bottom of the screen which opens a set of detailed functions.
-One of these buttons is a symbol of two rings, which opens four more filter icons: Dust, Light, Color Shift, and Double Exposure.
-These four features are frankly not necessary.
-They would work better on a larger device with a program like Lightroom or Photoshop, rather than cluttering the interface of a smaller photo editing app designed for iPhone users.
+The Afterlight interface has five main buttons at the bottom of the screen which opens a set of detailed functions.
+One of these buttons is a symbol of two rings, which opens four more icons: Dust, Light, Color Shift, and Double Exposure.
+These are frankly not necessary.
+They would work better on a larger device with a program like Lightroom or Photoshop, rather than cluttering the interface of a smaller tool designed for iPhone users.

-Dust is an unnecessary filter in Afterlight 2.
+Dust is an unnecessary filter.
 There are more than 10 specific dust settings that can be applied to an image.
-But a dust filter is not generally desired when using a mobile-editing app.
-Only in rare editing circumstances would adding dust produce an interesting result.
-In most cases, applying this filter makes the photo seem dirty instead of artistic.
+However, this is not generally desired when using a mobile version.
+Only in rare post-processing circumstances would adding this to a photo produce an interesting result.
+In most cases, applying this makes the photo seem dirty instead of artistic.

 2. Color Shift

-Color shift is another feature that is not essential when editing images with Afterlight 2.
-The color literally shifts to give the image a 3D-like quality.
-However, like the dust setting, color shift is not incredibly useful.
-While it’s certainly possible this filter could improve an image in rare situations, in reality, it is unnecessary for everyday photo editing.
+Color shift is another filter that is not essential when adjusting images with this photo editor.
+The color literally shifts to give the photo a 3D-like quality with this one.
+However, like the dust filter, the color shift filter is not incredibly useful.
+While it’s certainly possible this filter could improve a photo in rare situations, in reality, this filter is unnecessary for everyday post-processing.